The Order (2001 film): Production

 Tonally we wanted to make a movie that was in the vein of "fun" action-adventure movies like the Indiana Jones films and Hitchcock movies like North by Northwest.
 One big mistake that we made with The Order was taking the tone in a more serious direction in the third act.
 Had we maintained the light-heartedness all the way to the end, I believe the film would have been far more successful.
 For me the highlight of that movie is the chase through the Old City of Jerusalem, with Van Damme disguised as a Hasidic Jew, running from and fighting with the Israeli police.
 It was utterly wacky and outrageous, and to this day I'm still amazed that I convinced Jean-Claude to do it.

 Box office

-In Spain the movie was seen by well over 100,000 people with a total gross of almost 600,000 euros.
+In Spain the movie was released in theatres in 2002 and was seen by well over 100,000 people with a total gross of almost 600,000 euros.
 In Mexico the movie did just as well, grossing over $560,000.
 Though not issued in cinemas in the United States, the movie did well on rentals, netting over $18 million.
 The Order was also issued on Video and DVD in the United Kingdom and Germany.